-Charlottesville one year on: US’s struggle to extinguish white supremacist views facing new challenge
+Neo-Nazi movement thriving in US one year on from Charlottesville

 The residents of Charlottesville - a university town in Virginia just 100 miles south of the nation’s capital - have spent a year coming to terms with those haunting images of torch-carrying racists, and with the tragic death of a protester.

 Now Washington DC is braced for a similar extremist rally planned for Sunday night.
+Counter-demonstrators are certain to mobilise as well.

 Tensions over race and immigration are already high, inflamed by Trump’s nationalist rhetoric.